-Expenditure savings were made during the lockdown particularly in relation to the student bus services, utility costs and examcosts.
+Expenditure savings were made during the lockdown particularly in relation to the student bus services, utility costs and exam costs.

-The valuation of the LGPs pension scheme has resulted in the net pension liability calculated as a deficit of £2,384,000 (2018/19 deficit £546,000) which has resulted in a significant reduction in the income and expenditure reserve.
+The valuation of the LGPs pension scheme has resulted in the net pension liability calculated as a deficit of £2,599,000 (2019/20 deficit £2,384,000).